 Philippine Airlines has a number of credit card partners, allowing you to earn or transfer points with credit cards from most of the larger local banks as well as international banks like HSBC and Citibank cards (reviewed here).
 Mabuhay Miles also has hotel partners (including Hilton), car rental (including Hertz and Avis) and telecommunication partners, giving you a pretty long list of options to earn points, in addition to flying!

 All mileage awards are one-way and you’ll have to pay taxes and fees, including a booking fee!
-Fortunately, fuel surcharges are not allowed for any flights from the Philippines, so the fees are reasonable.
+Recently, the Philippine government eliminated the ban on fuel surcharges, so you are facing those too.

 The upgrade award will now get you from Premium Economy to Business Class or from Economy to Business on routes without a Premium Economy Cabin.
 On routes with Premium Economy, an upgrade from Economy to Premium Economy is available for 1,000-4,500 miles less – a terrible value!